YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 When I evaluate a good hair transplant result, I do not judge it from one awkward early month.
 I look at design, donor use, growth progression, naturalness, and whether the plan still makes sense as the patient ages.

-When is a short haircut a red flag instead of a simple grooming choice?
+When is a short haircut a red flag instead of ordinary grooming?

 A short haircut becomes concerning when it is being used to hide a poor plan, not to manage a normal recovery stage.